szefo09/dm-ocg-octgn/README.md

   - **Death Cruzer, the Annihilator**: Destroys all other creatures of the player.
   - **Dorballom, Lord of Demons**: Destroys all non-darkness creatures and puts non-darkness mana into graveyard.
   - **Stallob the Lifequasher**: Destroys all creatures after being destroyed.
+  - **Jewel Spider**: After it's destroyed, you can target a shield and it comes to your hand.

 - **Wavestrikers Added**:
   - **Wavestriker cards got special encapsulated effects that trigger only if Wavestriker is active** *(3 or more on board)*.